ewancoder/ewancoder.github.io/content/articles/stuttering-issue/stuttering-issue.md

 * Disabled external sound card (I already enabled it, because I need it, no more issues with it so far).
 * Removing wireless headphones USB-C receiver from USB-C port before racing.
 * Rebooting PC before racing (to remove all RDP sessions leftovers).

+## UPD (21 December)

+Using a number of tips left above, I was successfully using my PC without these stutters.
+However, today it just happened again, when playing sound through my wireless headphones connected to USB-C front input.
+Furthermore, I weren't using RDP at all!
+So I decided to test one more thing: I was under the assumption that USB-C is to blame so I took the USB-to-USB-C converter cable (that I found out I actually had coming from the headphones package) and put it in one of the back USB 3.0 slots.

+The issue was still present!

+I also noticed that the converter cable is USB 2.0 cable, so I thought I would try sticking it into USB 2.0 port.
+After I did - it started working flawlessly without freezes and stutters!

+After that, I tried sticking it to USB 3.1 slots / back to USB 2.0 slots: stutters appeared when connected to USB 3, and disappeared when connected to USB 2.

+So in summary:

+- when headphones are connected to USB 3 slots (be it a USB-C, or USB-A) - stuttering issue is there
+- when headphones are connected to USB 2 slot - stuttering disappears and everything works

+Assuming headphones are USB 2.0 device, we can assume that for some reason USB 2 device connected to USB 3 slot, that produces lots of throughput - makes Windows 10 stutter.

+From now on, I'm using the headphones connected to USB 2 port.

+For the record, I tested all USB 3 ports, and all of them induced stutters.